-If the request is unfounded or excessive, we may refuse to act on it, or charge a reasonable fee which takes into account administrative costs.
+If the request is unfounded, vexatious or excessive, we may refuse to act on it, or charge a reasonable fee which takes into account administrative costs.

 A request will be deemed to be unfounded or excessive if it is repetitive, or asks for further copies of the same information.
+A request will be deemed vexatious if it is intended to cause inconvenience or undue hardship to the academy.
 When we refuse a request, we will tell the individual why, and tell them they have the right to complain to the ICO.